mentorpaired/core/README.md

 - Python3.
 Run the 'python3 -V' command to see the version you have installed.

-- It is advisable to install Django and the other packages required for development in a virtual environment so this needs to be installed and set up.
+- Create a virtual environment in order to install packages.
 The README uses [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/install.html#basic-installation) to create this environment.
 You could use any virtualenv package of your choice or install this wrapper with:

 ```sh
 pip install virtualenvwrapper